buildpacks/spec/buildpack.md

 Each pairing of `requires` and `provides` sections (at the top level, or inside of an `or` array) is a potential Build Plan.

+A stack buildpack MAY NOT require any entries in the build plan.

 For a given buildpack group, a sequence of trials is generated by selecting a single potential Build Plan from each buildpack in a left-to-right, depth-first order.
 The group fails to detect if all trials fail to detect.

-Each dependency in the `requires` and `provides` MAY be a [mixin](platform.md#mixins).
-A dependency that does not specify a mixin is called a non-mixin dependency.
-A buildpack MAY NOT provide mixins in the build plan.
-A buildpack MAY require mixins in the build plan.
+Each dependency in the `requires` and `provides` MAY be a mixin.
+A dependency that does not specify a mixin is called a _non-mixin dependency_.
+A application buildpack MAY NOT provide mixins in the build plan.
+A application buildpack MAY require mixins in the build plan.

 For each trial,
-- If a required buildpack provides a dependency that is not required by the same buildpack or a subsequent buildpack, the trial MUST fail to detect.
+- If a required buildpack provides a non-mixin dependency that is not required by the same buildpack or a subsequent buildpack, the trial MUST fail to detect.
-- If a required buildpack requires a dependency that is not provided by the same buildpack or a previous buildpack, the trial MUST fail to detect.
+- If a required buildpack requires a non-mixin dependency that is not provided by the same buildpack or a previous buildpack, the trial MUST fail to detect.
-- If an optional buildpack provides a dependency that is not required by the same buildpack or a subsequent buildpack, the optional buildpack MUST be excluded from the build phase and its requires and provides MUST be excluded from the Build Plan.
+- If an optional buildpack provides a non-mixin dependency that is not required by the same buildpack or a subsequent buildpack, the optional buildpack MUST be excluded from the build phase and its requires and provides MUST be excluded from the Build Plan.
-- If an optional buildpack requires a dependency that is not provided by the same buildpack or a previous buildpack, the optional buildpack MUST be excluded from the build phase and its requires and provides MUST be excluded from the Build Plan.
+- If an optional buildpack requires a non-mixin dependency that is not provided by the same buildpack or a previous buildpack, the optional buildpack MUST be excluded from the build phase and its requires and provides MUST be excluded from the Build Plan.
 - Multiple buildpacks MAY require or provide the same dependency.
 - Any mixin dependencies MUST be resolved as described in [Mixin Resolution](#mixin-resolution), and the trail shall pass or fail detect accordingly.